 The Board has a broad range of expertise and experience and includes a nominee of the PSNI Chief Constable and the Police Federation for Northern Ireland.
 The Board is responsible for overseeing the operation and corporate governance of the Fund and meets monthly.
 In addition the Board has a Finance and General Purposes Committee which meets on an ad hoc basis to oversee the provision of financial support, and an Audit Committee which meets quarterly.

-The work of the Fund is carried out by; The Chief Executive Kelly Robinson who is accountable to the Board and to the Permanent Secretary of the Department of Justice.
-Kelly is supported by:
+The work of the Fund is overseen by the Accounting Officer and Chief Executive, Kelly Robinson who reports to the NIPF Board and the Justice Minister.

 The Fund is wholly funded by the Department of Justice.